 Corinne Carey, former researcher for the US Program, undertook the original research for this report.
 The report was written by Sarah Tofte with the assistance of Jamie Fellner, director of the US Program, who also edited the report.
 Dr. Patrick Vinck, director of the Berkeley-Tulane Initiative on Vulnerable Populations at the Human Rights Center, University of California-Berkeley, tabulated the data for Human Rights Watch's study of North Carolina's online sex offender registry.
 Ashoka Mukpo, US Program Associate, and US Program interns Anjali Balasingham, Andrea Barrow, Madeline Gressel, and Kari White provided important research assistance.
-Zama Coursen-Neff, acting deputy director of the Children's Rights Division and Janet Walsh, acting director of the Program Office, and Aisling Reidy, senior legal counsel, edited the report.
+Zama Coursen-Neff, acting deputy director of the Children's Rights Division and Janet Walsh, acting director of the Women's Rights Division, reviewed the report.
+Ian Gorvin, deputy director of the Program Office, and Aisling Reidy, senior legal counsel, edited the report.
 Ashoka Mukpo, Grace Choi, and Andrea Holley provided invaluable production assistance.